 Set negative goals: This should be a given, but don't set negative goals, meaning don't phrase your goals like "never eat junk food again" or "not be weak".
 Think positive, like "eat more vegetables" or "get stronger".

 Not keeping track of progress: Your goals should be measurable, so don't forget to record your progress!
 Not only is it a good motivator, but it also helps you practice the fitness principle progressive overload which entails making changes to your workout routine in order to create new challenges for the body to adapt to.
+It's most commonly practiced when lifting weights by increasing the weight or volume (number of reps and sets).
 For example, if one of your goals is to run a half marathon in an X amount of time, you'll want to track how much you're running each day and for how long to figure out what changes and improvements you need to make.
 This principle is more popular amongst weight lifters, but as you can see, anyone can benefit from tracking progress!

 Don't be afraid of making adjustments: Remember, a fitness journey has many ups and downs, and along your path, you may need to make adjustments to your goals if you find that they are not realistic or need more time.
 Adjustment doesn't mean failure!
-It's better to adjust to whatever may happen, then give up completely.
+It's better to adjust to whatever may happen than give up completely.